jgnewman/einlandr/README.md

 };
 ```

-You will have this database API available to you when defining both your http API and your websocket API.
+You will have the database queries available to you when defining both your http API and your websocket API.

 ## Exposing a dev app to the internet